-This year’s Commons Reading is When Breath Becomes Air by Paul Kalanithi.
-All incoming students are asked to complete a reflective essay on The Commons Reading prior to the start of classes.
+All incoming students are asked to complete a reflective essay on the Campus Reading prior to the start of classes.
 These essays will be given to your faculty and student VUceptors for use within the Vanderbilt Visions program.
-Instructions on how to complete this assignment will be communicated over the summer.
-Expect to receive the book in June to read before you arrive.
+Instructions for how to complete this assignment will be communicated over the summer.
+Expect to receive the book in the summer to read before you arrive.
 If you have an international mailing address, you will receive a digital copy of the book, along with instructions for completing the assignment.

 VUcept, a student organization supported by the Office of the Dean of The Ingram Commons, provides peer mentorship during CommonVU Orientation and Vanderbilt Visions.
 Look for a letter in early August from your student VUceptor.

 Make sure you have your student VUceptor’s name and contact information, your group number, and the place and time of your first meeting handy when you arrive on campus.